 The first SRX can comfortably accommodate four 6-foot+ adults due to a roomy second row.
 Some used SRX models can also be found with the optional two-person fold-flat third-row seat, something that can't be found on competitors like the Lexus RX 330, the BMW X5 or the Infiniti FX35/45.

-The smaller, second-generation SRX is an appealing entry in the compact luxury SUV segment, offering impressively nimble handling, sporty looks and a well-appointed interior that is serenely quiet.
-There is no third-row option, however.
+The smaller, second-generation SRX was an appealing entry in the compact luxury SUV segment, offering impressively nimble handling, sporty looks and a well-appointed interior that is extremely quiet.
+There were no third-rows, however.

 Overall Cons: Some lower-quality interior materials in pre-2010 models, limited rear visibility and tight rear headroom in post-2009 models.

-Cadillac STS: The most recent version or the STS was introduced in 2005 and produced through the 2011 model year.
+Cadillac STS: The STS was introduced in 2005 and produced through the 2011 model year.
 It was a gigantic step forward in technology, performance and refinement as a replacement for the Seville.
 This is a powerful luxury sedan with nimble handling and plenty of comfort and roominess.
-It's also a full-size sedan at mid-size prices.

 Initially, the STS was equipped with a 255-horsepower 3.6-liter V6 engine paired with a five-speed automatic transmission.
 Used shoppers should note, however, that it was replaced for 2008 with a 302-horsepower V6 coupled with a six-speed automatic.
 Also notable is that until 2011, a 320-horsepower 4.6-liter V8 mated with a six-speed automatic was also available.